 The Bundeswehr is taking on additional obligations and continuing to assume a leadership role.
 Germany has command of one of the two EU Battlegroups until 31 December 2020.
 Since there will be vacancies as of January 2021, the Bundeswehr is prepared to supply personnel for the Battlegroup next year and to continue its leading role until the end of the first quarter, exceeding its original commitment.
 In addition, it has pledged to contribute troops for the entire year of 2025.
 Germany has had command of the EU Battlegroup with about 4,500 personnel since mid-2020.
 2,500 of these troops are Bundeswehr personnel.
 Most of them are part of the Rapid Response Forces Division, mostly airmobile and highly specialised forces.

-The defence ministers adopted the final report of the Coordinated Annual Review on Defence (CARDCoordinated Annual Review on Defence) and discussed the status of the European Peace Facility and the Military Planning and Conduct Capability, among other things.
+The defence ministers adopted the final report of the Coordinated Annual Review on Defence (CARD) and discussed the status of the European Peace Facility and the Military Planning and Conduct Capability, among other things.

 The last Foreign Affairs Council (Defence) took place on 16 June 2020 in a VTC format.
 The informal meeting of EU defence ministers took place on 26 August 2020 in Berlin.
 At a digital High-Level Conference on 10 December, the Presidency of the Council of the EU will be handed over to Portugal.
 Afterwards, the Federal Ministry of Defence will hold a digital closing event of the German Presidency of the Council of the EU.